 5. Decide on brand, model, type, fuel, transmission, and colour

 Once you know your needs, you should consider your personal taste.
 This revolves around the following:

-- Decide on colour.
+- Decide on color.
 The most common colors are silver, grey, white, black and red.
 White and silver are often considered safer colors as they are more visible.
-However, you should go for one that looks good to you
+However, you should go for one that looks good to you.

 6. Fuel consumption

 Fuel consumption is also a very important factor to consider before buying a car.
 You should go for a car that uses less fuel.
 That is why it is important for you to consider an economical car.
 Also, you will need to consider your income.